codio/site/source/docs/content/authoring/page-edit/buttons.html.md

 class_name: docs
 full_width: true
 ---
-Custom buttons are a powerful feature that let you insert a button into your Guide content that when pressed can carry out any custom action.
+Custom buttons are a powerful feature that let you insert a button into your guide content that when pressed can carry out any custom action.

 There are a number of ways to use a custom button